callmedada/Wei/README.md

 # Wei
 A simple and elegent open source php framework.
-Used for Wei Project and part of LINCDIRE Project
+Used for mutiple prevate Project